 I also love that rye cocktails can be as simple or as complex as you like—just dress it up with sugar and bitters, or mix in all sorts of liqueurs, aromatized wines, and fresh juices.
 Got a bottle of rye and wondering how to use it?
 Keep reading for 23 of our favorite cocktails, including both simple classics, like the Old Fashioned and the Manhattan, and drinks made with less common ingredients, like cacao nibs, chicory, or even balsamic vinegar.
+(Of course, we also have you covered if you want some other whiskey drink recipes.)

 Old Fashioned Cocktails for a Crowd